 HPD is currently searching for the young man in this video.
 If you know this person, please contact us.

-SGT Avery and K9 Officer Wood are conducting a ride along today.
-They are riding with the 24th Judicial Drug Task Force on I40 near Camden, Tennessee.
+SGT Avery is conducting a ride along today.
+He is riding with the 24th Judicial Drug Task Force on I40 near Camden, Tennessee.